tmbuza/iMAP/README.md

 >Please be informed that financial support to develop this repo ended in October 2018.
 Volunteer work to make it more user-friendly is progressing slowly.
 Thank you for your patience.

-## <mark>Coming soon in 2022!</mark>
+## <i>Coming soon in 2022!
 We are in the process of restructuring and updating iMAP with more improved workflows.
-The updated version will replace the existing pipeline.
+The updated version will replace the existing pipeline. </i>

 <br>